Case

 We would not fund home automation to parts of your home you don’t regularly use, like the bedrooms of other adults.

-If you want home automation supports that aren’t related to your disability, or to parts of your home you don’t need to regularly use, you can choose to pay for this with your own money.
+Home automation supports need to be related to your disability and installed in parts of your home you regularly use.
+If they aren’t, you can choose to pay for them with your own money.

 Case example 1

-Based on her occupational therapist’s recommendations, Joanne asks the NDIS to fund:
+Based on her occupational therapist’s recommendations, Joanne asks the NDIS to fund automated lighting in her home.

 Joanne gives her planner the assessment from her occupational therapist, which describes:

-• why Joanne needs these home automation supports to address her disability support needs, specifically her thermoregulatory disorder in relation to the air conditioning
+• why Joanne needs these home automation supports to address her disability support needs

-• why other supports, like assistive technology, will not be effective or beneficial at enabling Joanne to regulate her temperature and control the lights in her home.
+• why other supports, like assistive technology, will not be effective or beneficial at enabling Joanne to control the lights in her home.

-Using this evidence, the planner decides both the automated lighting and air-conditioning meet the NDIS funding criteria because:
+Using this evidence, the planner decides the automated lighting meets the NDIS funding criteria because:

-• they are value for money compared with other options that could achieve the same outcome
+• it is value for money compared with other options that could achieve the same outcome

-• they will enable Joanne to be more independent in the long term if her disability progresses, or if her children move out of home in the next few years.
+• it will enable Joanne to be more independent in the long term if her disability progresses, or if her children move out of home in the next few years.

-The planner approves funding for air conditioning and its installation in both Joanne’s bedroom and the living area she uses most.
-They also approve funding for automated lighting in her bedroom, living area, kitchen and bathroom.
-The planner does not fund automated lighting and air conditioning to other rooms in the house.
+The planner approves funding for automated lighting in her bedroom, living area, kitchen and bathroom.
+The planner does not fund automated lighting and air conditioning to other rooms in the house, like her children’s bedrooms.

 Case example 2